pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

  Abaqus has a GUI as well as a Python 2 interface (which is also accessible) via the GUI.
 References to both the Python interface and GUI will be made below.

 ### Setup for Abaqus input (loads)
 Per surface in the fluid-structure interface (where loads and displacements need to be exchanged) a "surface" should be created **in the assembly**.
-The name of these surfaces can freely be chosen, but they should not be sub-strings of each other.
 There are multiple possibilities to create these surfaces:

  - From the geometry: when the geometry has been defined in Abaqus itself, the geometry faces can easily be selected in the GUI.
 This method is often the most straightforward, but the Abaqus model should contain the geometry.
  - From the mesh: when the geometry is not available (this can for example be the case when a mesh has been imported), a surface can be defined by selecting multiple mesh faces.
 As a surface typically covers many mesh faces, it is useful there to select the regions "by angle", which uses the angle between mesh faces to determine whether adjacent faces should be selected.
 This way the surface selection can be extended until a sharp corner is met.